heiligkuh/tb-sensitivity-header/README.md

 Please note that other MTA/MUA software (e.g. Popular webmail systems, Thunderbird without this add-on) may <i>completely ignore</i> the header as it is not commonly used outside of corporate environments.
 Therefore, please do not solely rely on it for ensuring your message is treated as intended.

+2-4-2016 - I created this fork of the original to include an additional header when the Sensitivity is set to Confidential so this would work with Sophos UTM and E-mail appliances and SPX encryption.
+If your e-mail passes through a Sophos device configured for SPX encryption it will see the header and encrypt the e-mail as it is configured.

 ## Known Issues

 * When re-opening a draft message where a sensitivity was set, the previous value is not currently retained.